Taliban control now-quiet Kabul airport after US withdrawal | Law-Order

 - Afghanistan

-The Taliban held full control of Kabul's international airport Tuesday after the last US plane left its runway, marking the end of America's longest war and leaving behind a now-quiet airfield and Afghans outside it still hoping to flee the insurgents' rule.
-Vehicles raced back and forth along the Hamid Karzai International Airport's sole runway on the northern military side of the airfield.
-Before dawn broke, heavily armed Taliban fighters walked through hangars on the military side, passing some of the seven CH-46 helicopters the State Department used in its evacuations before rendering them unflyable.
-Taliban leaders later symbolically walked across the runway, marking their victory.
+The Taliban were in full control of Kabul's international airport on Tuesday, after the last U.S. plane left its runway, marking the end of America's longest war and leaving behind a quiet airfield and Afghans outside it still hoping to flee the insurgents' rule.
+Vehicles raced back and forth along the Hamid Karzai International Airport's sole runway on the northern, military side of the airfield.
+Before dawn broke, heavily armed Taliban fighters walked through hangars, passing some of the seven CH-46 helicopters the State Department used in its evacuations before rendering them unflyable.
+Taliban leaders later symbolically walked across the runway, marking their victory while flanked by fighters of the insurgents' elite Badri unit.

-“The world should have learned their lesson and this is the enjoyable moment of victory,'' Taliban spokesman Zabihullah Mujahid said in a livestream posted by a militant.
+“The world should have learned its lesson and this is the enjoyable moment of victory,'' Taliban spokesman Zabihullah Mujahid said in a livestream posted by a militant.

+Later speaking to Al-Jazeera Arabic on the airport's tarmac, Mujahid rejected having a caretaker government and insisted that Kabul remained safe.
+“There will be security in Kabul and people should not be concerned,'' he said.
+Taliban fighters draped their white flags over barriers at the airport as others guarded the civilian side of the airfield.
+Inside the terminal, several dozen suitcases and pieces of luggage were left strewn across the floor, apparently left behind in the chaos.
+Clothes and shoes also were scattered.
+A poster of Ahmad Shah Massoud, the famed anti-Taliban fighter, had been destroyed.

 “But now I don't know what chances I have,” he said.